sdh07/X-Creation-Prompts/Value Message Framework.md

   - **(SA)** Identifies relevant solution insights.
   - **(ISME)** Identifies relevant market and industry insights.
   - **(DE)** Identifies key value messaging points that align with the selected template.
-  - **(CR)** Reviews the context to ensure that client perspectives and potential objections are considered.
+  - **(CE)** Reviews the context to ensure that client perspectives and potential objections are considered.
   - **(DE)** Confirms that sufficient context has been gathered.

 **Command Integration**: